imatpot/lunaro-manager/README.md

 Lists the number of members with the playing role.

-### `⛔ /tracking pause`
+### `💤 /tracking pause`

-Disables activity tracking for your account.
-This is useful because the activity tracker will otherwise override your manually set playing status.
+Disables Lunaro tracking for your account.
+This is useful because the Lunaro tracker will otherwise override your manually set playing status.

+### `👁️ /tracking resume`

+Enables Lunaro tracking for your account.
+Now you don't have to manually set your playing status anymore.

 ### `💡 /about`